History

 February 11

-- Loretta Lynn saluted by the Americana Music Association for her pioneering role in country music.
-Guest performers included Brandy Clark, Joe Henry, Fantastic Negrito, ZZ Ward, Jack Ingram, Kesha, Shannon McNally, Robbie Fulks, Lynn’s granddaughter Emmy Rose, the two co-producers of Lynn’s Grammy nominated 2016 release “Full Circle,” as well as John Carter Cash and Lynn’s Daughter Patsy Lynn Russell.
+- Loretta Lynn was saluted by the Americana Music Association for her pioneering role in country music.
+Guest performers included Brandy Clark, Joe Henry, Fantastic Negrito, ZZ Ward, Jack Ingram, Kesha, Shannon McNally, Robbie Fulks, Lynn’s granddaughter Emmy Rose, the two co-producers of Lynn’s Grammy-nominated 2016 release “Full Circle,” as well as John Carter Cash and Lynn’s Daughter Patsy Lynn Russell.

 March 2